MarvinJWendt/testza/README.md

 ```

 AssertTestFails asserts that a unit test fails.
 A unit test fails if one of
-the following methods is called in the test function: - Error - Errorf -
+the following methods is called in the test function: Error, Errorf, Fail,
-Fail - FailNow - Fatal - Fatalf
+FailNow, Fatal, Fatalf

 #### AssertTrue